10 Best Dog Breeds for Running

 By Dawn Coral Drake,

-They naturally tend to stay alongside you as you run, and the short coat means that they are able to run even in hot weather.
+Dalmations are natural athletes with a lot of endurance.
+They tend to stay alongside you as you run, and the short coat means that they are able to run even in warmer climates.
 As an added benefit, the eye-catching black and white dog’s coloration stands out and offers increased visibility on your run.

 If you are a dedicated distance runner, the German Shorthaired Pointer may be the dog for you.
 These are some of the most energetic endurance runners in the dog world.
 This breed can easily run for over 10 miles a day, making them one of the best dog breeds for running long distances.